akawashiro/straceprof/straceprof-js/README.md

 The web interface allows you to:

-- Upload strace log files
+- Upload strace log files or select from provided examples
-- View a table of all processes with their details
+- Visualize processes in a timeline view with color coding by program type
-- Visualize the processes in a timeline view
+- Filter processes using multiple criteria (duration, time range, regexp)
-- Filter processes by minimum duration
+- Hover over processes to view detailed information
-- Customize the visualization dimensions
+- Copy the strace command to clipboard for easy profiling

 ## Installation